Fruitvale Open-Air School

 About Open-Air Schools

-The schools were a single-story building with integrated gardens, and pavilion-like classrooms increased children’s access to the outdoors, fresh air, and sunlight.
-They were mostly built in areas away from city centers, sometimes in rural locations, to provide a space free from pollution and overcrowding.
+The schools were single-story buildings with integrated gardens and pavilion-like classrooms, which increased children’s access to the outdoors, fresh air, and sunlight.
+They were primarily built in areas away from city centers, sometimes in rural locations, to provide a space free from pollution and overcrowding.

 New School House